 Melrose is an ancient settlement on the south side of the River Tweed.
 The Eildon Hills a mile to the south were an important base of the Votadini tribe in the Iron Age.
 The remains of a huge hill fort around the top of the most easterly of the Eildons acts as a reminder as their presence: while on their north eastern flank is the Rhymer's Stone, commemorating the location of the fabled Eildon Tree.

-And not much more than a mile to the east of Melrose, at Newstead, is the site of the large Roman settlement of Trimontium.
+Not much more than a mile to the east of Melrose, at Newstead, is the site of the large Roman settlement of Trimontium, which was sufficiently important to be named on a map of the world produced by Ptolemy in the second century.
 This included a fort large enough to house 800 cavalry, and what was probably the most northerly amphitheatre in the Roman Empire.

 The Cistericans preferred a site two miles to the west, and what they built over the following 50 years took the name of Melrose Abbey.
 Although the existing settlement on this site was called Fordel, it gradually became known as Melrose after its abbey, leaving the original Melrose to be called Old Melrose on modern maps.

 The town of Melrose suffered, like its abbey, from invading English armies in the 1300s and again in the 1540s, and the abbey's days finally came to an end after the Reformation in 1560.
 By then the town of Melrose was well established as a centre for wool and linen production, though the textile industry never really took off here as it did in other Borders towns like neighbouring Galashiels.